 Let the casserole cool before wrapping it tightly, first in plastic wrap and then foil.
 The cooked casserole will keep well in the freezer for up to five months.

-Leftover stuffed pepper casserole can safely be left in the refrigerator for up to five days.
+You can safely leave leftover stuffed pepper casserole in the refrigerator for up to five days.
 If you don’t plan on using it during that time, it’s best to freeze the leftovers for future use.

 Divide the leftover casserole into meal-sized portions and place them into airtight freezer-safe containers or heavy-duty freezer bags.
-Cooked stuffed peppers casserole can be kept in the freezer for up to five months.
+The cooked unstuffed peppers casserole will stay fresh in the freezer for up to five months.

 How do I thaw a frozen casserole?